 The National World War 1 Museum and Memorial is the only museum in the U.S. focusing solely on WWI.
 With interactive displays and a large collection of WWI artifacts, this is a must-see stop in Kansas City for anyone with an interest in our nation's history.
 There are firsthand accounts and eyewitness testimonies from those who served on the battlefields and from those who stayed behind on the homefront.

-There are more than 40 nightclubs in the Kansas City area featuring jazz, connecting the city's current music scene with its past.
+More than 40 nightclubs in the Kansas City area feature jazz, connecting the city's current music scene with its past.
 The city has deep connections with both jazz and blues music dating back to the 1920s.
 According to city historians, at one time, there were more than 100 venues in Kansas City featuring jazz.
 The American Jazz Museum is in downtown Kansas City and displays rare photos, album covers, memorabilia, and personal items belonging to the greatest names in jazz.
 Guided tours are available.

 In the Crossroads Art District south of downtown, former warehouses have transformed into dozens of galleries displaying the fruits of artistic labor.
 Expert graffiti covers the exterior walls, eclectic boutiques draw casual shoppers, and eateries and watering holes are in no short supply, either.
 The First Friday of the month is the liveliest, with a party atmosphere and galleries and studios in the district spotlighting art from far and wide.
 Attendees make a night of the event and eat, drink, and linger for a performance at one of the many entertainment spots like the Green Lady Lounge.